Metsä Group’s principles for forest use and management

 • We procure all the wood used by Metsä Group’s production units.
 We also supply wood to selected external customers.

-• Our wood supply does not cause deforestation.
+• Our wood supply does not cause deforestation as defined by the EU Deforestation Regulation.
 All the countries from which we procure wood have issued legislation requiring forests to be renewed after harvesting.

 • We always prioritise certified wood in our wood supply.
 All the wood we procure comes from certified forests or sources that meet the requirements of controlled origin.